-- The TOE provides the function that protects communication data on the internal network from being wiretapped according to O.TRP. - In support of the previous paragraph, as defined in O.MANAGE, the TOE provides the function to identify and authenticate the administrator who configures settings required for the operation of the TOE.
+- The TOE provides the functions that protect communication data on the network between the user and the MFD from being wiretapped according to O.TRP. - In support of the previous paragraph, as defined in O.MANAGE, the TOE provides the function to identify and authenticate the administrator who configures settings required for the operation of the TOE.